opiethehokie/cloud.openshift.cartridge.wlp/README.md

 ### Method 3

 You can git push a Liberty server package for the server defaultServer.
-Look at the template server.xml for an example of configuring the host and port.
+Look at the template server.xml for an example of configuring the host and port with environment variables.
+Also put the "command.port=-1" from the template booststrap.properties in your bootstrap.properties.
 Basic workflows for deploying server packages (each operation will require associated git add/commit/push operations to take effect):

 1. Add new zipped content and deploy it: